Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 You’re thinking about technique or tools when you should be focused on communicating something from your heart.

 I’m not going to lie.
-It’s easier to think about blending than to tell a story.
+It’s easier to think about glitter glue than tell a story.

-But if you want to take stamps to the next level and make something worth paying attention to, you need to tap into your memories or wishes and then show us what you’re thinking.
+But if you want to color something worth paying attention to, you’ve gott’a tap into your memories and share what you’re remembering.

 When you don’t communicate a story, you kill your chance to be creative.